 Bulb Monitoring

-If you ignore the lines radiating from the circle and the exclamation point, this icon is obviously a light bulb.
-In many vehicles, this light will also tell you which bulb is out through an information screen.
-If not, have someone walk around your vehicle while you flip on the lights to help determine where the problem is.
+This light warns you of an issue with one of the light bulbs in your car.
+In most modern vehicles, this light will also tell you specifically which bulb is out on the information screen.
+If not, find a friend to walk around your vehicle while you turn the lights on to find the faulty bulb.

 Battery